arwes/arwes/site/docs/animation-system.md

 way you like.
 For example, the `<Button />` would have the button frame hidden but its content would be left open for your own animations.

+Since the components are rendered but hidden, they are SEO compatible so you can create complete animations without losing crawler visibility.

 Normally, the components have the same duration to be animated when shown and hidden.
 They use the setting `animTime` (time in ms) in the **theme** provided by `<ThemeProvider />`.